Skip to content

 Does sleep temperature vary by age?

 Yes.
-Infants and older adults often prefer slightly warmer temperatures, while adults sleep better in cooler rooms.
+Infants and older adults prefer slightly warmer rooms, while adults sleep best in cooler climates.

 Can I use fans or AC all night?